ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/filters.md

 What that means, is that when an operator can be expressed using a combination of other operators, forest admin will perform the substitution automatically using the following table.

-Among all operators, the following tables shows those which have equivalence rules.

 | Operator                 | Types         | Automatic replacement                                                |
 | ------------------------ | ------------- | -------------------------------------------------------------------- |
 | present                  | All           | not_equal null and not_equal ''                                      |